Osteoprotegerin: Biochemistry

 OPG is largely expressed by osteoblast lineage cells of bone, epithelial cells of the gastrointestinal tract, lung, breast and skin, vascular endothelial cells, as well as B-cells and dendritic cells in the immune system.

 OPG is a soluble glycoprotein which can be found as either a 60-kDa monomer or a 120-kDa dimer linked by disulfide bonds.
-The dimerisation of OPG is necessary for RANK-RANKL inhibition as dimerisation increases the affinity of OPG for RANKL (from a KD of 3µM as a monomer to 10nM as a dimer).
+The dimerisation of OPG is necessary for RANK-RANKL inhibition as dimerisation increases the affinity of OPG for RANKL (from a KD of 3 μM as a monomer to 10nM as a dimer).
 As a monomer, OPG would have insufficient affinity for RANKL to compete with RANK and effectively suppress RANK-RANKL interactions.

 OPG proteins are made up of 380 amino acids which form seven functional domains.
 Domains 1-4 are cysteine-rich N-terminal domains that interact with RANKL during binding.
 Domains 5-6 are death domains that contribute to the dimerisation of OPG.
 Domain 7 is a C-terminal heparin-binding domain ending with a cysteine (Cys-400) which also plays an important role in the dimerisation of OPG.

 OPG expression can be upregulated by IL-1β, 1α,25(OH)2D3, Wnt/β-catenin signalling through Wnt16, Wnt4 and Wnt3a TNFα and estrogen.
 OPG expression can also be upregulated transcriptionally through DNA binding sites for estrogen receptor α (ER-α) and TCF in the promoter region of the OPG gene.

 Downregulation of OPG can be effected by TGF-β1, PTH and DNA methylation of a CpG island in the OPG gene.

 Estrogen and OPG regulation

 OPG expression in osteoblast lineage cells is highly regulated by estrogens such as estradiol (E2).
 E2 transcriptionally regulates OPG expression through binding estrogen receptors (predominantly ER-α) on osteoblast lineage cell surfaces.
 The E2-ERα complex then translocates into the cell nucleus where it binds an estrogen response element in the promoter region of the OPG gene to upregulate OPG mRNA transcription.

-Estrogens can also post-transcriptionally regulate OPG protein expression through the suppression of the microRNA (miRNA) miR-145. miR-145 binds miRNA binding sites in the 3’UTR of OPG mRNA transcripts and suppresses the translation of OPG proteins.
+Estrogens can also post-transcriptionally regulate OPG protein expression through the suppression of the microRNA (miRNA) miR-145. miR-145 binds miRNA binding sites in the 3'UTR of OPG mRNA transcripts and suppresses the translation of OPG proteins.
 Estrogen binds its ER-β receptor on the cell surface to suppress many miRNAs, including miR-145, thus blocking inhibition of OPG mRNA translation.

 Estrogen suppresses osteoclastogenesis through the upregulation of OPG expression in osteoblast lineage cells.
 Androgens such as testosterone and DHT also inhibit osteoclastogenesis, however androgens act directly through androgen receptors on osteoclast precursor cells without affecting OPG expression in osteoblasts.
 Further, in the absence of aromatase enzymes converting testosterone into estrogen, testosterone and DHT downregulate OPG mRNA expression.